lane-willis/notes/classes/quotes.md

 * We get into trouble when we teach gender by stereotype.
 This doesn't serve us well.
 * If you want to make public statements, you need to be informed.
 * Part of humility is a willingness to listen, being unoffended by conversation, and caring well in conversation.
+* The greatest tool I have in the discipleship of my children as a dad is my failures.
+Do I own them?
+Do I repent?
+Do I repent in a way that is not blame-shifting or minimizing?
+"I was wrong."